openstack/project-team-guide/doc/source/project-setup/python.rst

   tox

-Note: completing this command may take a long time (depends on system resources), also you might not see any output until tox is complete.
+Note: Completing this command may take a long time (depends on system resources), also you might not see any output until tox is complete.

 Run One Set of Tests